Zonar Systems

 Insight #1

-Need to simplifying the config creation process
+Need to simplify the config creation process

 Insight #2

-Overwhelimg amount of manual steps
+Overwhelming amount of manual steps

 Insight #3